-Review the VM configuration again and click the
+Review the Virtual Machine configuration once more and click the

 Finish button.
-You will see that the VM is created and available on the left side pane.
+You will see that the Virtual Machine is created and available on the panel at your left.

-Start button on top of your virtual machine summary interface to start the VM.
+Start button which can be found at the top of your virtual machine summary interface.

-Once the VM is running, click on the
+If the Virtual Machine is running, you can click on

-Your operating system installer may warn you about failed automatic networking configuration.
-You can proceed with the installation without a working network interface.
-We will configure the network once the operating system is installed.
+There’s a chance your operating system installer will warn you about a failed automatic networking configuration.
+You can go on with the installation without a working network interface.
+We will configure the network after the operating system is installed.

-Reboot your system once the operating system installed.
+Restart your system after the operating system is installed.

-Once your server is rebooted, login into your VM again using noVNC console.
+Once your server has restarted, login into your Virtual Machine again using the noVNC console.
 Click on the

 Console dropdown button on top of your virtual machine summary interface and select

 noVNC.
-You should see the login screen of your VM.
+You should see the login screen of your Virtual Machine.

 Log in with the username and password you chose while installing your operating system.

-Find out the IP address associated with your server by going to the
+Find out the IP address connected with your server by going to the

 Make a note of any IP address other than the primary IP address of the host.